Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 <!-- insert body of document -->
-In the past 2 weeks, HCQ is back in the news.
-I've received a lot of questions in the last week, so I wanted to present my most recent thoughts here.
+## Introduction

+I've recently received several questions on Hydroxychloroquine (HCQ), largely because of the article published in Newsweek by Yale Epidemiologist Harvey A. Risch entitled "The Key to Defeating COVID-19 Already Exists.
+We Need to Start Using It | Opinion."
+This article circulated widely on social media, and really kicked up the dust on this conversation.

+### In the Beginning

-In March, I was optimistic that hydroxychloroquine would prevent or treat CoViD-19 based on in vitro studies.
+In March, I was optimistic that hydroxychloroquine would prevent or treat CoViD-19 based on *in vitro* studies.
 I also read several scientific papers that proposed a plausible mechanism of action - [the blocking of endosomal acidification](https://chrismasterjohnphd.com/covid-19/are-chloroquine-and-hydroxychloroquine-zinc-ionophores-covid-19-updates), a process required for viral entry into the cell.
-In the following months, there were some seemingly promising publications like this one [out of France](http://www.sciencedirect.com/science/article/pii/S0924857920300996), and [this one](https://linkinghub.elsevier.com/retrieve/pii/S1201971220305348) from Henry Ford in Detroit.
+In the following months, there were some seemingly promising publications like [this one](http://www.sciencedirect.com/science/article/pii/S0924857920300996) out of France, and [this one](https://linkinghub.elsevier.com/retrieve/pii/S1201971220305348) from Henry Ford in Detroit.

-Neither of these articles represented a randomized placebo controlled trial, which is the type of study required to prove a benefit within a population.
+Neither of these articles represented a randomized placebo controlled trial, which is the type of study required to prove a drug beneficial within a population.
 To understand why this is the case, consider reading [this article](https://leapsmag.com/the-only-hydroxychloroquine-story-you-need-to-read/) from [leapsmag](https://leapsmag.com/) by infectious disease doctor Amesh Adalja, MD.

-In addition, both of these studies were also discredited due to methodological flaws.
+In addition, both of these studies were discredited due to methodological flaws.
 Read [this critique](http://www.sciencedirect.com/science/article/pii/S0924857920302338) of the French article, and [this critique](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7388815/) of the Henry Ford paper.

+### What's new?

 Now, there are several randomized placebo controlled trials, none of which have showed positive results for the drug.
-I've read all of them, but the two that interested me most were published in NEJM.
+I've reviewed all of them, but the two that interested me most were published in NEJM.
 One randomized trial looked at HCQ for prophylaxis after moderate-high risk exposures, and another at early use for mild-moderate disease.
 Neither study is perfect, but they are both randomized and placebo-controlled, and neither revealed promising results.
+I've done a more in depth review of these two articles below.

 ### So, it doesn't appear that HCQ is effective, but is it safe?

-HCQ is fairly safe, but there is a significant incidence of diarrhea (at least 15%) and several other side effects.
+HCQ is fairly safe, but there is a significant incidence of diarrhea (at least 15% of people) and several other side effects.
 The most dreaded adverse effect is cardiac arrhythmia, which can be deadly.
 Arrhythmia is unlikely (perhaps less than 1-2%) in otherwise healthy people who are only mildly ill.
 In moderately or severely ill patients, the rate of arrhythmia may be significantly higher; perhaps between 1 and 10%.

+### Bottom Line

-Therefore, my conclusion is that the drug is not effective at preventing, reducing, or curing infections, and although reasonably safe, there is a chance of suffering serious adverse-effects or even death, however unlikely.
+My conclusion is that this drug is not worth taking.
+It doesn't appear to be effective at preventing, reducing, or curing SARS-CoV-2 infections, and although reasonably safe, there is a chance of suffering serious adverse-effects or even death, however unlikely.
 As a result, I will not be taking or recommending this drug unless new evidence comes to light.

-What follows is a deeper-dive into the two randomized trials from NEJM, and my look at the problems with the Henry Ford study.
+What follows is a deeper-dive into the two randomized trials from NEJM, and my look at the Henry Ford study.

 ## A Randomized Trial of Hydroxychloroquine as Post-exposure Prophylaxis for Covid-19